OpenClinica/OpenClinica/docs/manuals/investigator-manual.md

 After clicking button Confirm Profile Changes, the screen "Confirm User Profile Updates" opens.
 Check your account-data one more time and click button Update Profile.
 In the left column of the screen the message "Your profile has been updated successfully" appears.

+# 6 When you've lost your password

 When you've lost your password you can request a reset of the password.
 A new, random password will be sent to the email-address you provided in your account-data.
 You request this new password by clicking Forgot Password? in the log in screen.
 The form "Request Password Form" opens.

 Type in User Name your user-name and in Email the email address, as used in OpenClinica.
 Then you select the Password Challenge Question and give your Password Challenge Answer.
 Click button Submit Password Request and after a few minutes a mail will be sent to you with the new password.
 After logging in with this new password, you must change it immediately, just as when you log in for the first time.

+# 7 Change Study/Site

 When you log in to OpenClinica, your active study will be the study you last worked on.
 If you are assigned to more than one study, you can change to another study, by using the link Change Study/Site.
 You see in the upper-left corner the active Study "GCP-Service training study".
 If you want to change to study "Tolram Study" you click the radio-button and then click the button Change Study.
 The screen "Confirm Changing Study" opens and here you click on Confirm.